Trump faces hurdles in securing appeal bond in fraud case - ExBulletin

 At this rate, Trump's initial decision with interest would indicate he will need to secure bond worth more than $540 million.
 But it is unlikely that the real estate baron will be able to use his properties as collateral.

-There's not much value in taking real estate as collateral, said Neil Pedersen, owner of the New York-based surety agency Pedersen & Sons.
+It's “not very attractive to take real estate as collateral,” said Neil Pedersen, owner of the New York-based surety agency Pedersen & Sons.

-Trump may have to liquidate some assets in order to get a bond, Pedersen said.
+Trump may have to liquidate some assets to get a bond, Pedersen said.
 The bond company will also charge fees that could total millions of dollars.

 An appeal of Judge Arthur Engoron's decision could take years.